Not yet, but we look forward to seeing you in 2022.

-There was also aquatic-themed crafts for kids, an art exhibition of material produced by the station’s annual “Artists in Residence,” and, of course, free Babcock Dairy ice cream brought up from the University of Wisconsin’s Madison campus!
+Aquatic-themed crafts, an art exhibition of material produced by the station’s annual “Artists in Residence,” and free Babcock Dairy ice cream brought up from the University of Wisconsin’s Madison campus!

-Scientists at the the Center for Limnology conduct research all over the world, exchanging knowledge and helping to solve global environmental problems.
+Scientists at the the CFL conduct research all over the world, exchanging knowledge and helping to solve global environmental problems.